AzakitHU/azakit_vehiclekey/README.md

 Create unique keys for vehicles and even give them to your partner so that he can also open/lock the vehicle.

 * Easy configuration
+* Configurable key price
+* Configurable keybindings.
+Default letter [U] - open/close
 * You can only create a key for your own vehicle
 * The keys are unique, the vehicle registration number is stored in meta data
 * You can open/lock your own vehicle even without a key.
 This can be set in the configuration file.
-* Configurable price
-* Configurable keybindings.
-Default letter [U].

 # Preview
 https://www.youtube.com/watch?v=0QgNZFyCHgI